Tropical cyclones in 2023: Global atmospheric and hydrological conditions

-On February 9, the NOAA made a new ENSO forecast stating that the La Nina is still ongoing but will transition into an ENSO-Neutral soon.
-It says that there is around a 5% chance that the La Nina persists throughout March and around a 95% chance of an ENSO-Neutral in March.
-The ENSO-Neutral is expected to transition into a El Nino later in the year with around a 60% chance of an El Nino in September.
+On February 9, the NOAA made a new ENSO forecast stating that the La Niña is still ongoing but will transition into an ENSO-Neutral soon.
+It says that there is around a 5% chance that the La Niña persists throughout March and around a 95% chance of an ENSO-Neutral in March.
+NOAA announced an El Nino later in the year.